atif-dev/fem_huddle-landing-page/README.md

   - Used existing knowledge.
   - New thing: React implementation
+  - ChatGPT for a React error
+  - Collaborate with a friend for email validation in React.
+  - Google for finding about React app deployment using GitHub.
   - Used Responsively desktop app and LT browser for checking responsiveness.

 ### Continued development